wethod/learning-center-source/content/reports/index.md

 When you select "All" wethod shows a list of all team members with their overall chargeability trend.

+All team members' list are sortable by the average chargeabilty.

 * **Set a chargeability target**: An orange dashed line represents the chargeability target which can be set specifically for each user level from the [company settings]({{< relref "settings/index.md#company" >}})